Eryn Braley

 Sandy Ward is a member of the Lil’wat Nation, and an avid snowboarder, mountain biker and climber.
 She has been snowboarding for 20 years and has been a competitive halfpipe rider, snowboard instructor and backcountry enthusiast.

-Aiyana Anderson-MacIssac
+Aiyana Anderson-MacIsaac

 Aiyana Anderson-MacIssac is a Board Secretary and Program Lead (Off-Piste and Introduction to Backcountry Safety program) at Indigenous Women Outdoors (IWO).
 She began her journey with the organization as a participant in IWO’s first-ever program, the Introduction to Backcountry Mentorship Program.